-Welcome to the EAP: College Readiness page created just for you!
-Your Junior and Senior year are an important time in your life as you prepare for college.
-Our goal is to give you the tools and resources necessary for you to become "College Ready" before you start college at the CSU!
-Use this CSU Roadmap to find out how you can make your senior year count!
+Our goal is to give you the tools and resources necessary for you to become "college ready" before you start college at the CSU!
+Use the CSU Roadmap to find out how you can make your senior year count!

 What is the difference between “college prepared” and “college ready”?